Desperate times call for desperate measures.

 - or, Stick it to the man.

+This isn’t theoretical.
+I literally know a person who did this.
 Most people with this attitude tend to have a whole lot to lose.
-They may have a family, or a future job that might require a credit check.
+They may have a family (the person I knew had kids!), or a future job that might require a credit check.
 Maybe they have learned a lesson and may want to simplify their life by moving into a small travel trailer on a small plot of land.
 That sounds nice… if you have cash.

 This is the worst in my opinion because it combines the above “nothing left to lose” mentality with aggression towards everyone who loves you.
 Just because your loved ones offer advice that you may not agree with, it doesn’t mean they are your enemy.
 If you’re in a bad situation, then maybe it’s time you listen to the people who speak contrary.
 What you have been doing hasn’t worked so far, so why not try something different.